 Before I turned to writing and teaching writing full time, I worked as a freelancer which roughly translated to writing anything for practically anyone.
 I did quite a bit of ghostwriting, usually for a president or CEO or founder of a non-profit.
 Oh – you thought they actually sat down and personally wrote all those direct mail campaigns and emails?
 0_0

 I had to completely disappear and write a piece that read like it had come from someone else.
-The best compliment I could get was to have a client tell me that they’d been out speaking in-person at an event and people had commented that they sounded just like their blog, newsletter, whatever.
+The best compliment I could get was to have a client tell me people commented that they sounded just like their blog, newsletter, whatever.
 That was the job.
 So, what’s the key to creating a unique voice and disappearing as the writer?
 (You might find this post – 4 ways to become invisible with deep pov interesting.)

 Catchphrases and Signature Exclamations

-I would sometimes only get twenty minutes with the person I was ghostwriting for.
-In those short introductory meetings, I would listen for a turn of phrase — something they repeated.
+When ghostwriting, I listened for a turn of phrase — something they repeated.
 One client kept saying to me he was “neck deep in alligators.”
-Others might be stern and all-business and I gleaned more about their voice from what they didn’t say.
 These little snippets were amazing glimpses into personalities and priorities.
-I was amazed at how much I could learn about a person from even a phone conversation.

 How does the way your character phrases things show their personality or priorities?